Minestom/minestom.net/docs/feature/scoreboards.md

 Sidebar#<init>(Component /* title */);
 ```

 The title is sent as a full component, so colors, hover and click events, and translations all work.
-See [Adventure API](/docs/feature/adventure) for how they are built.
+See [Text components](/docs/adventure/components) for how they are built.

 Once created, a sidebar can be added to and removed from players: